Magyar57/mugOS/Docs/Roadmap.md

 ## Modifications

-- Refactor: abstract the IRQs from the PIC driver
 - Refactor: abstract the Serial ports from the Serial driver

 These are modifications to be done, that are dependent on other techs to be implemented first.